Yonava/RhymeTime/docs/sockets.md

 <b>Data in Payload</b> joinRequest: { redirect: string, clientId: number }
 <br>
 Used by host to kick client from player pool.
-The object format allows the host to specify the route they want to kicked client to redirct to as well as the clientId to uniquely specificy their request to the client that is targeted.
+The object format allows the host to specify the route they want the kicked client to redirct to as well as the clientId to uniquely specificy their request to the client that is targeted.